I’ve split this day into two posts as we got through a lot!

-So, then back to the tour and into the town of Cagny with a brief visit to the church with its various memorials, before a second visit to “von Luck’s 88’s” and, having re-read the books, a better identification of their location, together with a re-appraisal of the location of where two German Tiger tanks had been destroyed by anti-tank gun fire – the finding of a small piece of what appears to be substantial pipework (perhaps from a cooling or fuel system) reinforcing this – ‘though, to be fair, a closer look at the maps & aerial photographs did help!!
+So, then back to the tour and into the town of Cagny.
+Where we briefly visited the church with its various memorials.
+There then followed a second visit to “von Luck’s 88’s” having re-read the books.
+This allowed us to make a better identification of their location.
+We also re-appraised the location of where the two German Tiger tanks had been destroyed by anti-tank gun fire.
+At the point identified we found a small piece of what appears to be substantial pipework (perhaps from a cooling or fuel system) to reinforce this.
+Although, to be fair, a closer look at the maps & aerial photographs did help!!

 John Gorman and “Ballyragget”

-Once again taking advantage of the cross country capability of my car, we followed the route taken by Lieutenant John Gorman of the Irish Guards in his Sherman tank “Ballyragget” who, with the rest of his regiment having passed the farm of le Prieuré, Gorman then got bogged down (& left behind) in the boggy ground by the Ruisseau de Cagny – a small stream… fortunately for us, there’s a bridge!
+Once again we took advantage of the cross country capability of my car.
+To follow the route taken by Lieutenant John Gorman of the Irish Guards in his Sherman tank “Ballyragget”.
+With the rest of his regiment having passed the farm of le Prieuré, Gorman then got bogged down.
+He was left behind in the boggy ground by the Ruisseau de Cagny – a small stream.
+Fortunately for us, there’s a bridge!

-Anyway, he managed to get “de-bogged” & followed the tracks of his unit when, having crested the slope and gone round the end of a hedge was faced with a German King Tiger tank… oops!
+Anyway, he managed to get “de-bogged” & followed the tracks of his unit.
+Having crested the slope and gone round the end of a hedge he was faced with a German King Tiger tank… oops!

-The King Tiger was one of the largest armoured vehicles that the Germans produced and sent into action during the war (& certainly its largest tank) and, size wise, could, I guess be compared to Gorman’s Sherman tank in the same way as my Landrover could be compared to a mini..
+The King Tiger was one of the largest armoured vehicles that the Germans produced and sent into action during the war.
+It was certainly its largest tank.
+Size wise, it could, I guess be compared to Gorman’s Sherman tank in the same way as my Landrover could be compared to a mini..
 What’s more the gun of the German tank was far more powerful and it’s armour far thicker than that of the Sherman.

 Gorman’s gunner fired only to see his first shell bounce off at almost point-blank range!